Qarj/cypress-notes/README.md

 const postedFileName = 'myFile.zip';
 const baseUrl = Cypress.config().baseUrl;
-const postUrl = `${baseUrl}/path/to/multipart/form`;
+Cypress.config('baseUrl', 'https://example.com'); // cy.visit will make use of this, it does not pick up the baseUrl from the current browser domain const postUrl = `${baseUrl}/path/to/multipart/form`;
 const base64FileName = `${postedFileName}.base64`; // base64 myFile.zip > myFile.zip.base64 (place in fixtures)